 We understand the reluctance for DIYers to head to an auto body shop for a paint job.
 They have worked hard, investing a lot of time and money into their projects, and don't want to put such an important step in someone else's hands.
 But even the best, most highly recommended body shops come with a bit of mystery when it comes to quality or color matching.
-It can be a process of trial and error, and a restoration enthusiast would rather learn those errors themselves, on their own terms and time.
+It can be a process of trial and error, and a restoration enthusiast would rather learn those errors themselves, on their terms and time..

 You can get the same results as a professional body shop.
 You can learn to use automotive paint easily, with our Eastwood four-step paint system.
 With Eastwood, you'll be able to bring your vision for your project to life.
 You'll catch eyes and drop jaws whether you head to the next show or just head out for a cruise.
 Shop at Eastwood for premium automotive paints and Do the Job Right.

 Related Blog Posts